Negative Balance Protection – What It Is and Why It Matters

 Last updated: Fact Checked Verified against reliable sources and editorial guidelines.

-Many traders enter highly leveraged positions without knowing how easy it is to fall into debt if you are using the wrong type of broker.
+Many traders enter highly leveraged positions without knowing how easy it is to fall into debt when using a broker without this protection.

 Before touching leverage, traders should research how their broker handles liquidation, fees, slippage, and account protections.
 Leverage is not a natural step for most investors.
 It is a specialized tool for traders who already understand risk math.